braze-inc/braze-docs/_includes/developer_guide/android/sdk_integration.md

 As of December 2019, custom endpoints are no longer given out, if you have a pre-existing custom endpoint, you may continue to use it.
 For more details, refer to our <a href="{{site.baseurl}}/api/basics/#endpoints">list of available endpoints</a>.
 {% endalert %}

-Now that the libraries have been integrated, you must create a `braze.xml` file in your project's `res/values` folder.
+Next, create a `braze.xml` file in your project's `res/values` folder.
 If you are on a specific data cluster or have a pre-existing custom endpoint, you need to specify the endpoint in your `braze.xml` file as well.

 The contents of that file should resemble the following code snippet.
 Make sure to substitute `YOUR_APP_IDENTIFIER_API_KEY` with the identifier found in the **Manage Settings** page of the Braze dashboard.
 Log in at [dashboard.braze.com](https://dashboard.braze.com) to find your [cluster address]({{site.baseurl}}/user_guide/administrative/access_braze/sdk_endpoints).